 Option 2: The candidate can personally arrange for the duplicating of their dissertation.
 Three unbound copies must be made to show to the Dissertation Secretary (and to receive a Completion form) and to deliver to the Library Director's office.
 An additional unbound copy must be given to the Dissertation Secretary to be processed for microfiching.

 Dissertation Documents

-The Educational Administration web page contains a collection of documents and forms essential for the dissertation process.
-These are explained at (www.andrews.edu/sed/lead\ed\admin/) and in Appendix G.
+The Educational Leadership web page contains a collection of documents and forms essential for the dissertation process.
+These are explained in Appendix E, page 82.

 Other Program Issues